boulderwebdev/boulderwebdev.github.io/README.md

-# Welcome!
-to my blog.
+Welcome to my blog.
 This is a collection of notes, projects, etc. that I want to share with the programming multiverse.
-Right now I'm interested in the following topics in no particular order: NoSQL, Cassandra, HBase, Machine Learning, Data Science, Statistics, Mathematics, Python, Javascript, Crystal, Django, AIOHTTP, Asynchronous Programming, React.js, PySpark, Sentiment Analysis, Twitter data.
-Hopefully you can find something interesting on my site :)
+Right now I'm interested in the following topics in no particular order: NoSQL, Cassandra, HBase, Machine Learning, Data Science, Statistics, Mathematics, Python, Javascript, Crystal, Django, AIOHTTP, Asynchronous Programming, React.js, PySpark, Sentiment Analysis, Deep Learning, Twitter data.
+Hopefully you can find something interesting/fun on my site :)

 You can contact me at boulderwebdev94 (@t) g m a i 1 .com with comments, questions, etc.